psarno/pyragix-net/PyRagix.Net.Tests/README.md

 - Match the naming of Python tests where it clarifies intent (`test_x` → `XyzTests` class with `Task`/`Async` suffix when needed).
 - Keep assertions expressive—verify both behaviour and any key side effects (e.g., overlap sizing, warnings).
 - Document tricky scenarios inline with short comments so parity with Python remains obvious.

+## Integration Tests
+When you need cross-component coverage without native dependencies, use the `InMemoryVectorIndexFactory` helper.
+It provides a deterministic stand-in for FAISS so hybrid retrieval logic can be validated entirely in-process.

 ## Adding Coverage
 When porting a Python test: